Engoo Blog Beginners & Kids

 Picture books

-Simple stories can help kids gain new vocabulary words, improve reading skills and learn how to describe basic situations and emotions in English.
-But that's not all; reading has many benefits that go beyond just language, including boosting focus and helping to develop a longer attention span.
-These are traits that even many adults need help with.
+But that's not all; reading has many benefits that go beyond just language, including improving focus and developing a longer attention span.
+These are things that even many adults need help with 😅

 Sequencing cards